 The idea of what families and couples look like has changed over the years.
 These days, couples live together and have families without being bound by marriage.
 Couples should be encouraged to live their lives best suited to their wants and need.
 However, they should be cognizant of the legal implications of their decisions.
 Domestic partners should be aware of how the law may affect their circumstances when certain issues arise.

-A domestic partners lawyer in Alpharetta can help you understand the special considerations that come into play based on your unique situation.
+An Alpharetta domestic partners lawyer can help you understand the special considerations that come into play based on your unique situation.
 A skilled attorney can handle each case with attentiveness and compassion.
-If you are an unmarried couple who is interested in learning more about how an attorney can help your family, do not hesitate to call.
+If you are an unmarried couple interested in learning more about how an attorney can help your family, do not hesitate to call.

 Just as many married couples have pre- or post-marital agreements, an unmarried couple should consider having a cohabitation agreement.
 Even more so than a married couple, domestic partners should have documentation in place to protect themselves in the event of a separation.
 If there is no cohabitation agreement, the courts may refuse to intervene.
 Without concessions between the partners, each person may only be able to walk away from the relationship with their own personal property.